-Other than the awarding of scholarships throughout the time spent at a Pierce Mortuary College, students are also recognized with the presentation of several awards at the graduation ceremony.
+Other than the awarding of scholarships throughout the time spent at Gupton-Jones College, students are also recognized with the presentation of several awards at the graduation ceremony.

 These awards represent the diligent and hard work that funeral service education students must do to prepare for their future in the industry.